jdj0/milestone3-confessify/README.md

     - "As a frequent user, I want to be able to create confessions and view other people’s confessions."
         - After logging in, the user is given access to both the confession form, to make confessions, and the posts feed, where other’s confessions can be viewed.
     - "As a frequent user, I want to be able to edit and/or delete confessions when necessary."
         - Once on the confessions feed, full CRUD functionality is given if the logged in user is the author of the post.
-The edit page allows the user ti update or delete their confessions.
+The edit page allows the user to update or delete their confessions.

 ## Further Testing